26 Mar Death with Dignity Laws

 - New Mexico (Elizabeth Whitefield End of Life Options Act; 2021)

 - Oregon (Oregon Death with Dignity Act; 1994/1997)

 - Vermont (Patient Choice and Control at the End of Life Act; 2013)

 - Washington (Washington Death with Dignity Act; 2008)

 - Montana does not currently have a statute safeguarding physician-assisted death.
 In 2009, Montana’s Supreme Court ruled nothing in the state law prohibited a physician from honoring a terminally ill, mentally competent patient’s request by prescribing medication to hasten the patient’s death.
 Since the ruling, several bills have been introduced to codify or ban the practice, none of which have passed.

 Advocating for Death with Dignity Acts

-There are a handful of states that have proposed legislation or are looking to pass death with dignity laws through voter propositions.
-To keep track of what is happening in your state and to engage in advocacy around death with dignity legislation, visit: initial snapshot 2019 legislative session.
+From time to time, various states propose legislation or try to pass death with dignity laws through voter propositions.
+To keep track of what is happening in your state and to engage in advocacy around death with dignity legislation, visit Triage Cancer's advocacy resources.